YusufAbdelaziz/todomoro/README.md

 - [x] User can see a list with all the active to-do's
 - [x] User can see the date when he created the to-do
 - [x] User can see a timer for 25 minutes - the working session
-- [ ] After the working session is over, the User can see a timer for 5 minutes - the break session
+- [x] After the working session is over, the User can see a timer for 5 minutes - the break session
-- [ ] User can start / pause, stop and reset the timers
+- [x] User can start / pause, stop and reset the timers
-- [ ] User can hear a sound playing when the timer hits 00:00 - denoting that the session has ended
+- [x] User can hear a sound playing when the timer hits 00:00 - denoting that the session has ended
-- [ ] User can change / customize the minutes in both sessions before starting
+- [x] User can change / customize the minutes in both sessions before starting
-- [ ] User can set a long break session of 10 minutes.
-This will be activated every 4th break session